-The WebLogic Scripting Tool (WLST) is a new command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.
-See WebLogic Scripting Tool for more information.
+The WebLogic Scripting Tool (WLST) is a command-line interface that you can use to automate domain configuration tasks, including application deployment configuration and deployment operations.
+See Oracle WebLogic Scripting Tool for more information.

-Deployment Tools for Developers
+2.5.4 Deployment Tools for Developers

-WebLogic Server provides several tools for deploying applications and stand-alone modules:
+WebLogic Server provides several tools for deploying applications and standalone modules:

-- wldeploy is an Ant task version of the weblogic.Deployer utility.
-You can automate deployment tasks by placing wldeploy commands in an Ant build.xml file and running Ant to execute the commands. - weblogic.PlanGenerator is a command-line tools that enables developers to export an application's configuration for deployment to multiple WebLogic Server environments. - The deployment API allows you to perform deployment tasks programmatically using Java classes. - The autodeploy domain directory allows you to deploy an application quickly for evaluation or testing in a development environment.
+- wldeploy is an Ant task version of the weblogic.
+Deployer utility.
+You can automate deployment tasks by placing wldeploy commands in an Ant build.xml file and running Ant to execute the commands. - weblogic-maven-plugin is a Maven plug-in for WebLogic Server that you can use to perform deployment operations similar to those supported by weblogic.
+Deployer.
+The plug-in lets you deploy, redeploy, update, and such, applications built using Maven to WebLogic Server from within the Maven environment. - weblogic.PlanGenerator is a command-line tools that enables developers to export an application's configuration for deployment to multiple WebLogic Server - The deployment API allows you to perform deployment tasks programmatically using Java classes. - The autodeploy domain directory allows you to deploy an application quickly for evaluation or testing in a development environment.